ron-ligsay/course-u/course_u/src/notebooks/README.md

 ***specialization_x_field_skills.ipynb***
 - using specialization2.csv
 - using nakuri_skill_list.csv
-- using role_job_skillscsv
+- using role_job_skills.csv
-- map field id
+- map field id for role_job_skills.
 - remove duplicate and append skills to specialization
 - combine specialization and IT (nakuri_IT)
 - saved to specialization3_skills.csv
+- output skills_4.csv
+- output website_specialization_skills.csv with level

 ***unique_skills.py***
 - used for mapping test skills